Roman-Zanotelli/public-user-http-s3-media-loader/README.md

 **Note:
-Cache invalidation and other interactions NOT DIRECTLY RELATED to public media retrieval are handled elsewhere
+Cache invalidation and other interactions NOT DIRECTLY RELATED TO PUBLIC MEDIA RETRIEVAL are handled elsewhere